rxcle/metastate-support/docs/help-ps.md

 | Setting                     | Description |
 |-----------------------------|-------------|
-| **Sort State By Name**      | Enable to sort states in alphabetical order, disable to sort in creation order.
+| **Sort States By Name**     | Enable to sort states in alphabetical order, disable to sort in creation order.
 | **Quick Create**            | Enable to create new states immediately, using a default name.
 Disable to  show the Edit State view first.
+| **Confirm Command Success** | Enable to get a notification message on commands that were executed successfully.
+Disable to only show failures.
 | **Layer Visibility**        | Enable to restore the visibility state (shown/hidden) of top-level Layers, Groups and Artboards.
 | **Nested Layer Visibility** | Enable to restore the visibility state (shown/hidden) of nested Layers and Groups.
 | **Current Artboard Only**   | Enable to only restore the visibility state of Nested Layers on the current Artboard.
 Disable to restore for the entire document.